 4) Write about what your reader needs to read

-When you’re close to the product or service you’re writing about it’s easy to fall into the trap of making your content all about you.
+When you’re close to the product or service, you’re writing about, it’s easy to fall into the trap of making your content all about you.
 Take a step back.
-If you were the consumer what would you want to know?
+If you were the consumer, what would you want to know?
 The features of your product or service are important to your reader, but it’s really the benefits it provides that will seal the sale.
-Put it this way, when someone has a problem, they’re looking for the fastest and most effective way to fix it.
+Put this way, when someone has a problem, they’re looking for the fastest and most effective way to fix it.
 Upshot?
 They want to know what your product or service will do for them.

 5) Use closed questions

 Questions are a great way to hook your reader into your copy.
 That’s because when we read a question, we can’t help but answer it in our heads.
 Simple questions which don’t require a lot of brain juice are the best.
 These are known as ‘closed questions.’
 In other words, questions that have a yes or no answer.

 It’s tempting to use words like ‘exciting’ and ‘awesome’ when you’re describing your product or service.
 But, when you do this, what you’re actually doing is telling your reader what you think of it, and you’re hoping to magically transfer some of that enthusiasm to them.
 To combat this, think about why your potential client should feel excited and the impact it’s going to have on their lives.
 Talk about that instead.